WebQit/docs/play-ui/docs/js/api/ui/on/README.md

 * **swipe**: swipe, swipeleft, swiperight, swipeup, swipedown
 * **tap**: tap, \(by custom extension: tripletap, doubletap, singletap\)

-Be sure to include Hammer on your page before trying to handle gestures.
+Be sure to include Hammer.js on your page before trying to observe gestures.

 ------